marekjalovec/steampipe-plugin-make/docs/tables/make_user.md

 ## Key columns
 - Provide a numeric `id` if you want to query for a specific User.
-- Provide a numeric `organization_id`, or `team_id` to query multiple Users from an Organization, or a Team.
+- Provide a numeric `organization_id`, or `team_id` to query Users for a specific Organization, or a Team.
 This can be either set directly in a `where` clause, or specified as part of `join` with another table.

 ## Caveat
 - Thanks to the structure of the Make API, Users can appear in the response multiple times if you query this table.
 Use `distinct`, or `group by` to get unique records.